EntilSa/brickshop-simulator/README.md

 ## 🚧 Development Status

-This project is in **planning phase**.
+This project is in planning phase.
 No playable build available yet.

 **Current focus:**
 - Feature scoping & prioritization